László Moholy-Nagy: Chicago years (1937–1946)

-In 1937, on the recommendation of Walter Gropius, and at the invitation of Walter Paepcke, the Chairman of the Container Corporation of America, Moholy-Nagy moved to Chicago to become the director of the New Bauhaus.
+In 1937, on the recommendation of Walter Gropius, and at the invitation of Walter Paepcke, the Chairman of the Container Corporation of America, Moholy-Nagy moved to Chicago to serve as the founding director of the New Bauhaus.
 The philosophy of the school was basically unchanged from that of the original, and its headquarters was the Prairie Avenue mansion that architect Richard Morris Hunt had designed for department store magnate Marshall Field.

-However, the school lost the financial backing of its supporters after only a single academic year, and it closed in 1938.
-Moholy-Nagy resumed doing commercial design work, which he continued to do for the rest of his life.
-Moholy-Nagy was also the Art Advisor for the mail-order house of Spiegel in Chicago.

-Paepcke continued to support the artist, and in 1939 Moholy-Nagy opened the School of Design in Chicago.
-He also started making static and mobile sculptures in transparent plastic, often accented with chromed metal.
+By 1938, the New Bauhaus closed due to financial difficulties, but with Paepcke's continued support, Moholy-Nagy continued the academic program by reopening in February of 1939 as the School of Design in Chicago.

 In 1940, the summer session of the School of Design was held at Mills College in Oakland, California.
 In 1942, he taught a summer course at the Women's Teachers College in Denton, Texas.